yijing0612/Image-Captioning-Using-Transformer/README.md

 Author: Lim Yi Jing, Chiam Yu Wei, Cheng Hung Xu, Lee Jean Sean

+This is a project developed in undergraduate Year 3 - Semester 1

 This repository is about an implementation of image captioning using the Transformer Model.

 In this project, we are going to build an image captioning model using Transformer